alexispark02/Business-Data-Science/README.md

 # Business-Data-Science

 Language(s) Used: SQL
+See .docx for Final Projects.
+For SQL skills, refer to .SQL documents.

 Course Objectives:
 - Employ data science methodology to gain business insights from real world data to support effective decision-making